-- A. Unified ownership or control.
-The title to all land within a proposed site for a Planned Unit Development (PUD) shall be owned or controlled by the developer submitting the applications provided for under this Section.
+- A. Unified ownership or control: The title to all land within a proposed site for a Planned Unit Development (PUD) shall be owned or controlled by the developer submitting the applications provided for under this Section.
 The term "controlled by" shall be interpreted to mean that such developer shall have the written consent of all owners of property within the proposed site not wholly owned by the developer.
 Such consent shall contain a statement that such developer is authorized to represent such owners in the submission of an application under the provisions of this Section and that such owners shall agree to be bound by the decision of the Board of County Commissioners in the event such application is approved. - B. Access: Each dwelling unit or other permitted use shall be provided access, either directly or indirectly, by a public right-of-way, private vehicular or pedestrian way or commonly owned easement.
-County owned vehicles shall be permitted access on privately owned roads, easements and common open spaces in order to perform basic County services such as fire and police protection and emergency service needs of PUD residents. - C. Off-street parking and loading.
-All off-street parking and loading requirements of the Nassau County in Article 31 of this ordinance shall apply. - D. Community Public Infrastructure Facilities: - All community public infrastructure facilities, including transportation, potable water, sewage, solid waste disposal, stormwater management, and recreation and open space facilities, shall be constructed according to the requirements of the Land Development Code., e.g., water and sewerage systems, proposed for dedication to Nassau County must be acceptable by the County, as to the size, shape, construction, location, and shown by the applicant to be of benefit to the general public.
+County owned vehicles shall be permitted access on privately owned roads, easements and common open spaces in order to perform basic County services such as fire and police protection and emergency service needs of PUD residents.

+C. Public Infrastructure Facilities.

+1. All public infrastructure facilities, including transportation, potable water, sewage, solid waste disposal, stormwater management, and recreation and open space facilities, shall be constructed according to the requirements of the Land Development Code.